Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/PodDisruptionBudget.md

 **Question:** You are planning to perform maintenance on a node in your Kubernetes cluster.
 How can you ensure that your application remains highly available during this maintenance?

 **Answer:** To ensure high availability during node maintenance, you can define a Pod Disruption Budget (PDB) for your application.
-- For example, if your application has 5 replicas, you can create a PDB that specifies a minimum of 4 pods must be available at any time.
-This way, Kubernetes will ensure that at least 4 pods are running while one pod is being evicted for maintenance.

 ```yaml
 apiVersion: policy/v1